 - masked face, or blank stare

-Your doctor will be able to recommend a treatment and refer you to a specialist if they give you a diagnosis for Parkinson’s disease.
+Your doctor will be able to recommend a treatment and refer you to a specialist if they give you a diagnosis of Parkinson’s disease.

-Alzheimer’s disease slowly damages and kills brain cells.
 Someone with Alzheimer’s disease often has difficulty with memory, has trouble completing familiar tasks, and may have issues with coordination.
-The risk of Alzheimer’s disease increases after the age of 65.

 If you or a loved one develops these symptoms in middle age, and if they don’t improve, talk to a doctor.